Poor People’s Campaign

 The SC Poor People’s Campaign a National Call for Moral Revival is committed to lifting up and deepening the leadership of those most affected by SYSTEMIC RACISM, POVERTY, THE WAR ECONOMY & ECOLOGICAL DEVASTATION.
 We will be protesting at over 30 statehouses and the US Capitol We need you to join our efforts.

 The UUCC plans to be a part of the moral revival planned by Rev. William Barber and the Poor People's Campaign.
-We encourage you to read up on this movement and prepare to participate with us in 40 days of direct action between May 13th and June 19th, with a event planned in DC on Sat, June 23rd.
+We encourage you to read up on this movement and prepare to participate with a event planned in DC on Sat, June 23rd.
 We need people to help us spread the word.
 Please follow them on facebook, and spread the word through social media.
 We need people to talk to faith leaders, politicians, and friends and family.
 We need people to tell their stories.
 If you can be involved in any way, please contact Laura Hartwig at SocialAction@uucolumbia.org.

-We stand together on May 29 to show the power of people united across issues and geography.
+We stand together to show the power of people united across issues and geography.
 We stand together because there are over 40 million people living in poverty in this country including 13 million children, and because although the U.S. spends more per capita on health care than any other country, 32 million people remain uninsured.
 And with fewer voting rights in place today for people of color than 50 years ago when the Civil Rights Act was passed, we stand together to say that we cannot go down this road any longer.